Social Planning

 In carrying out this function, staff:

-• contribute leadership and facilitation in bringing together key people around a specific problem or issue.
+• Provide leadership and facilitation in bringing together key people around a specific problem or issue.

-• analyse data from the Canadian Census, community needs assessments, and studies undertaken by social service organizations to better understand community needs.
+• Analyse data from the Canadian Census, community needs assessments, and studies undertaken by social service organizations and academic institutions to better understand current and emerging social needs in Richmond.

-• make recommendations to Council regarding civic policy as it relates to a range of social issues and areas of concern, including seniors, child care, multicultural relations, gambling and similar topics, including advocacy to senior governments.
+• Make recommendations to Council regarding social policy as it relates to a range of social issues and areas of concern, including seniors, child care, accessibility, poverty reduction, anti-racism and similar topics, including advocacy to senior levels of government.

 Contact